devattic/ConfigCrypter/README.md

 ## What is DevAttic ConfigCrypter
 The DevAttic ConfigCrypter makes it easy for you to encrypt and decrypt config files.
 It consists of two parts.
 A command line utility that lets you encrypt keys in your JSON configuration files and a library that decrypts them on the fly in your .NET Standard applications.

+## WARNING
+Encrypted configuration files will not make your server infrastructure unhackable.
+Usually the certificate to decrypt is hosted on the same server as your web application.
+This means an attacker could decrypt your config file if he tries hard enough.

+Additional security could be achieved by:
+- Storing your certficate in the windows certificate store (supported by ConfigCrypter) and restricting access to it.
+- Protect your certificate with a password and embed it in the source code (current not supported).

+Also these methods would not be perfectly safe.
+In fact it only makes things harder for an attacker.

+Other possibilities would be using Environment variables or the Secret Manager tool, but in these variants the settings are completely unencrypted.
+For production scenarios Microsoft recommends using the Azure Key Vault, but also this is not perfectly safe and forces you to use Azure.

+It is definitely required to secure your server infrastructure, as this is the only way to protect your connection strings and other sensitive configuration values.

 ## Advantages
 - Lets you encrypt only certain keys in your config, so the rest of the config is still readable.
 - Access the encrypted values the same way you are used to in your .NET Core applications.